Living in Victoria

 If your tastes run to a quieter pace of living then Victoria has much to offer.
 Regional centres in Victoria, such as Ballarat, Geelong and Bendigo, are increasingly accessible from Melbourne.
 Further afield, rural cities such as Mildura, Swan Hill and Albury-Wodonga also offer all the conveniences and employment opportunities of the State capital with a rural lifestyle.

 There are many real estate companies with online services about properties on the market - just do an internet search.
 For information on housing assistance, rental information and public housing click on the link to the Department of Human Services website.

 Victoria is a truly multicultural state and prides itself on its tolerance and diversity.
 Victorians come from all parts of the world.
 Living in Victoria you will more than likely find members of your own community, but also a welcome from the broader Victorian community.

 All immigration to Australia is handled through the federal Department of Immigration and Citizenship.
 On their website you will find all the information you need about immigrating to Australia and living in Victoria.

 The Victorian Government welcomes migrants.
 There are a number of initiatives to increase skilled and business migration to Victoria, particularly to rural and regional areas.
 It also assists recently arrived overseas-qualified professionals enter the Victorian workforce.
 More information can be found at the Live in Victoria site.

 If you are interested in finding out more about how many people are employed in Australia, then use this link to find the latest employment figures for Australia.

-For information on the workforce profile of the Victorian Public Service and sector see the State of the Public Sector report, published by the State Services Authority.
+For information on the workforce profile of the Victorian Public Service and sector see the State of the Public Sector report, published by the Victorian Public Sector Commission.